jfoucher/jfoucher.com/_posts/2009-06-10-feedly-theme-for-wordpress.markdown

 layout: post
 title: Feedly theme for Wordpress
 tags: []
+excerpt: a Wordpress theme that looks like feedly
 date: Wed Jun 10 09:10:09 +0200 2009
 ---
 I really like <a title="Feed Reader Firefox extension" href="http://feedly.com">feedly</a>, which I use to read my feeds in Firefox.
 The appearance and the functionnality are great.
 It's a pity it's only available for Firefox, as I tend to use Chromium more often now.